BharathiMadhu6/AddToCart/README.md

 # AddToCart

 AddToCart is an iOS app.
-More specifically, it is an ecommerce app where you can shop for apparel, gadgets & other non essential things.
+More specifically, it is an e-commerce app where you can shop for apparel, gadgets & other non essential things.
-The app gets the product details dynamicaly by making a REST API call.
+The app gets the product details dynamically by making a REST API call.
 The user details such as email ID, products in the cart, order information are stored in the database.

 Technologies Used : Swift, Xcode, Google FireBase